SkylineCommunications/dataminer-docs-connectors/connector/doc/TDF_Helios_Database.md

 ### Provisioning

-There are several general (i.e. common to all operators) provisioning configurations available on the **Provisioning** page.
+There are several general (i.e. common to all operators) provisioning settings available on the **Provisioning** page.

 In the **DMA Departments Allocation** table, which contains a row per DMA available in the DMS, you can define DMA allocation, which determines to which DMA the elements from several departments are going to be assigned.